NVIDIA/aistore/README.md

 2. URL path: hostname or IP address of one of the DFC servers.

 By convention, a RESTful operation performed on a DFC proxy server usually implies a "clustered" scope.
-Exceptions include querying proxy's own configuration via `{"what": "config"}` message.
+Exceptions include querying proxy's own configuration via `?what=config` query string parameter.

 3. URL path: version of the REST API, resource that is operated upon, and possibly more forward-slash delimited specifiers.

 For example: /v1/cluster where 'v1' is the currently supported API version and 'cluster' is the resource.

-4. Control message in JSON format, e.g. `{"what": "config"}`.
+4. Control message in the query string parameter, e.g. `?what=config`.

 > Combined, all these elements tell the following story.
 They specify the most generic action (e.g., GET) and designate the target aka "resource" of this action: e.g., an entire cluster or a given daemon.
-Further, they may also include context-specific and JSON-encoded control message to, for instance, distinguish between getting system statistics (`{"what": "stats"}`) versus system configuration (`{"what": "config"}`).
+Further, they may also include context-specific and query string encoded control message to, for instance, distinguish between getting system statistics (`?what=stats`) versus system configuration (`?what=config`).

 Note that 'localhost' in the examples below is mostly intended for developers and first time users that run the entire DFC system on their Linux laptops.
 It is implied, however, that the gateway's IP address or hostname is used in all other cases/environments/deployment scenarios.